pedroguilherme-web/leti-esoft-25-26-A1/docs/system-documentation/global-artifacts/supplementary-specification.md

   - Regardless of load conditions
 - System must handle high user loads during peak periods
 - Performance must remain consistent across all supported data persistence platforms
+- The application will be deployed on machines with 8 GB of RAM

 ## Supportability